USA and the UK

 B2 Tourist Visa Processing Time

 There is no specific processing time for the B2 Tourist Visa.
-The processing time depends on the workload as well as the embassy which the applicant is applying through.
+The processing time depends on the workload as well as the embassy from which the applicant is applying through.

 Comprehensive immigration advice tailored to your circumstances and goals.